roddhjav/apparmor.d/docs/full-system-policy.md

 ## Installation

-This feature is only enabled when the project is built with `make full`.
+This feature is only enabled when the project is built with `just fsp`.
 [Early policy](https://gitlab.com/apparmor/apparmor/-/wikis/AppArmorInSystemd#early-policy-loads) load **must** also be enabled.
 Once `apparmor.d` has been installed in FSP mode, it is required to reboot to apply the changes.

 In `/etc/apparmor/parser.conf` ensure you have:
 ```